RishikeshMagar/Crystal-Twins/README.md

 <!--
 1. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with two columns.
 The first column recodes a unique `ID` for each crystal, and the second column recodes the value of target property.
 If you want to predict material properties with `predict.py`, you can put any number in the second column.
 (The second column is still needed.)
  -->
 1. `atom_init.json`: a [JSON](https://en.wikipedia.org/wiki/JSON) file that stores the initialization vector for each element.
-An example of `atom_init.json` is `data/sample-regression/atom_init.json`, which should be good for most applications.
 The `atom_init.json` file has some of the basic atomic features encoded.
 Please refer the supplementary information of the paper to find out more about the basic atomic features.

 2. `ID.cif`: a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) file that recodes the crystal structure, where `ID` is the unique `ID` for the crystal